HPD officers being moved to homicide division to deal with crime influx

 Around 10:30 p.m., officers say a man was shot and killed along the North Sam Houston Parkway East feeder road near the Waffle House.

 He and another man were walking on the sidewalk when they got into some kind of fight, according to HPD.
-That's when the man turned to the suspect and shot him multiple times.
+That's when the man turned to the victim and shot him multiple times.

 Police say the shooter ran off.